nmckee78/CircuitPython/README.md

 ### Evidence
 ![This is the gif of it working](https://github.com/nmckee78/CircuitPython/blob/main/Gif%20folder/ezgif.com-gif-maker%20(2).gif)
+#### This is a video displaying the code working correctly as you can see as the colors change.

 ### Wiring
 ![Picture of the wiring](https://github.com/nmckee78/CircuitPython/blob/main/Pictures/Smashing%20Esboo-Snicket.png)

 ### Reflection
 This one was very hard to figure out because first I had to figure out how to wire the distance sensor correctly.
 Then I had to figure out the rgb values and figure out the correct ranges and formulas to work.
 This was also with Mu and circuitPython being very wierd the whole time.
 Then I messed up the error message for it not working at the end which took another think to figure out.
 Once I had that figured out I just had to use the same logic to combine it all together.